| | | |

 I plan on being brave and actually using real wallpaper in my main level half bath.
 I’m crushing hard on this design right now By Cole & Son:

 I’m also thinking of doing one wall in my office soon.
-Well I should say I’m gonna have someone install the real wallpaper for me!
+Well I should say I’m going to have someone install the real wallpaper for me!
 Installing peel & stick is about as brave as I get.

 Have you used peel & stick wallpaper?
 I would love to hear your experience with it!